SENZO-NCEKANA/Django-News-Application/README.md

 ## Documentation

-Documentation files are in the `docs/` folder.
+See the `docs/` folder for documentation.

 ## Project Structure